totaljs/components/j-Layout/readme.md

 - `remember` {Boolean} can remember last settings of layout for resizing (default: `true`)
 - `space` {Number} internal, contains a space between panels (default: `1`)
 - `border` {Number} internal, contains a border size (default: `0`)
+- `resize` {String} internal, a path to method which it's executed when the layout is resized

 __Methods__: